ivorobey/proxyserver/README.md

 # dns proxyserver in python

-1)On remote VM:
+'On remote VM:'

-  1)docker build -t somename .
+  1) docker build -t somename .

-  2)docker run --name somename -d --network host somename
+  2) docker run --name somename -d --network host somename

 2)On your linux:
    1)change default nameserver in the /etc/resolv.conf to ip your remote VM (nameserver {ip vm})